 The executive responsible (as of August 2016) for the matters relating to human resources development and promoting diversity is Senior Managing Director Mototsugu Sato.

 The departments responsible for these matters consist of the Human Resources & Industrial Relations Department at Panasonic headquarters plus the human resources departments in each of the four Panasonic Companies (Appliances, Eco Solutions, AVC Networks, and Automotive & Industrial Systems) and in all business divisions and affiliated companies under the Panasonic umbrella.

 In 1999 Panasonic began its Equal Partnership initiative, and since this time, it has promoted the creation of an open and fair work environment—one that does not discriminate based on gender, age, nationality, or similar factors—through initiatives such as the establishment of the Panasonic Positive Action Program, special training programs for female employees, and the naming of Equal Employment Opportunity Officers.

 Soon thereafter, in 2001, efforts to appoint women to positions of responsibility—previously largely the purview of the human resources department—were more forcefully recognized as drivers of diversity for the entire organization.
 Accordingly as part of the management policies to change the corporate climate by facilitating the participation of women in management, the Corporate Equal Partnership Division was established directly under the office of the President.

 In 2006, the division was further developed as an organization, and became the Corporate Diversity Promotion Division—with an expanded mandate that included a focus on diversity of age and nationality, in addition to gender.
-Currently, Diversity Promotion Officers work in the Human Resources & Industrial Relations Department, endeavoring to create an organizational culture in which diversity thrives and supporting active participation by female employees.
+Currently, Engagement & Diversity Promotion Office is established in the Human Resources & Industrial Relations Department, endeavoring to create an organizational culture in which diversity thrives and supporting active participation by female employees.